mgawan/nersc_cuda_tutorial/Session-3/README.md

 ## Kernel Launch Configurations
-To run the printf version: `srun ./vec_add-debug-printf.exe` To run the cuda-memcheck version: `srun cuda-memcheck ./vec_add-debug-memcheck.exe` To run the cuda-gdb version: `srun --pty cuda-gdb ./vec_add-debug-memcheck.exe`
+To run the printf version: `srun ./vec_add-debug-printf.exe` To run the cuda-memcheck version: `srun cuda-memcheck ./vec_add-debug-memcheck.exe` To use cuda-gdb to debug the cuda-memcheck version: `srun --pty cuda-gdb ./vec_add-debug-memcheck.exe`

 ## Debug with printf
 Running the program you should observe: